CovertLab/wcEcoli/docs/create-pyenv.md

    pip install --upgrade pip setuptools virtualenv virtualenvwrapper virtualenv-clone wheel
    ```

-1. ***CONDITIONAL:*** Link numpy and scipy to a manually-installed \[that is, not provided by the numpy and scipy installers] OpenBLAS.
+1. ***CONDITIONAL:*** Link numpy and scipy to the BLAS linear algebra library
+   of your choice.

-   **See Issue #931.** There are several degrees of freedom for installing
+   See Issue #931.
+There are several degrees of freedom for installing
-   OpenBLAS, numpy, and scipy that might change the computed results.
-We do not know
+   a BLAS library, numpy, and scipy that might change the computed results.
-   how to set up environments to get consistent results across platforms.
+   We do not know how to set up environments to get consistent cross-platform
+   results.
+Unfortunately, that means WCM simulation results and bugs can vary
+   across platforms.

-   The simplest and fastest setup is to install numpy and scipy from binary "wheels"
+   The simplest setup is to `pip install` numpy and scipy from binary "wheels"
-   with their embedded copies of OpenBLAS using `pip install` **without** the
-   `--no-binary numpy,scipy` option.
+   **without** the `--no-binary numpy,scipy` option.
+This uses their default
-   Using the same BLAS implementation should help with portable reproducibility,
-   and numpy's embedded copy is compiled with gcc/gfortran for every platform, so
+   BLAS library -- usually an embedded copy of OpenBLAS.
+This is usually the
-   this is the recommended way to go.
+   way to go.

-   Still, there's a case for using a package manager to install OpenBLAS or
+   Still, you can use a package manager to install a specific version of the
+   OpenBLAS library to help with consistency or bug fixes.
+On macOS 13.3+, the
+   macOS Accelerate library is now suitable and it should be better tuned for
+   the hardware.
+There are reports of a dramatic speedup for various operations
+   but `test_openblas_threads.py` is measuring roughly a 2x speedup computing a
+   dot product.
+Accelerate will become numpy's default choice on macOS 14+.

-   compiling OpenBLAS from source code, then linking numpy and scipy to it as
+   Then link numpy and scipy to your chosen BLAS library the way
    `cloud/docker/runtime/Dockerfile` _optionally_ does when building the
    wcm-runtime Docker Image.

-   In that case, you need to locate the OpenBLAS library.
+   To use the OpenBLAS library, you need to know where it is.
    * Brew on Intel macOS installs OpenBLAS in `/usr/local/opt/openblas/`.
      (To check, run `brew --prefix openblas`.)
-   * Brew on Apple Silicon macOS installs OpenBLAS in `/opt/homebrew/opt/openblas`.
+   * Brew on Apple Silicon (M1+) macOS installs OpenBLAS in `/opt/homebrew/opt/openblas`.
    * For other package managers, find out where they installed `lib/libopenblas*`.
    * Compiling OpenBLAS from source in Ubuntu goes into `/opt/OpenBLAS/` by default.
    * Compiling from source with